Emotional Intelligence in Talent Selection

 • Whether they default to ownership or defensiveness

-• Whether they elevate rooms or destabilize them
+• Whether they elevate the room—or destabilize it

 Competence builds output.